hackdanismo/react-component-library/README.md

 + `to` - pass a URL to render the `Button` as a `Link`.
 + `type` - set the type attribute to either be `button` (default), `submit` or `reset`.
 + `className` - pass classes to apply styling into the component.
++ `style` - add inline CSS styling to the component.
 + `onClick` - call a function when the `Button` component is pressed/clicked.
 + `isDisabled` - boolean to set the `Button` to a disabled state.
 + `openAsTab` - boolean to open a `Button` as a `Link` in a new browser window/tab when clicked.